General Urban Forestry Information

 What Is Urban Forestry?

-Urban forestry seems like an oxymoron to many, but in fact these are the trees that most of us encounter most often in our daily lives.
+Urban forestry seems like an oxymoron to many, but in fact urban forests contain the trees that we encounter most often in our daily lives.
 They are the trees in our backyards, lining our streets, in our parks, and across the developed landscape.
 Collectively, these trees play an important role in mitigating many of the negative impacts of urbanization while also providing a suite of additional benefits.

 Urban Forest Canopy Types